The Singing, Springing Lark: Commentary

 The heroine of this fairy tale depicts unusual courage in facing the animal bridegroom; it is she who insists that her father's promise must be kept, rather than the common pattern of the father pleading with the daughter to fulfill his word, as in East of the Sun and West of the Moon.
 Beauty from Beauty and the Beast is like this.

 Adaptations

+Animation

+An episode of Simsala Grimm adapts this tale.